oasisprotocol/oasis-core/docs/adr/xxxx-vrf-elections.md

 // VRFParameters are the VRF scheduler parameters. type VRFParameters struct {
-  // GenesisAlpha is the alpha_string value to be used for the genesis
+  // GenesisEpoch is the first epoch which the VRF based elections will occur.
-  // epoch.
-  GenesisAlpha []byte `json:"genesis_alpha"`
+  GenesisEpoch epochtime.EpochTime `json:"genesis_epoch"`

   // ProofSubmissionDelay is the wait period in blocks after an epoch
   // transition that nodes MUST wait before attempting to submit a